openziti/ziti-doc/docusaurus/docs/core-concepts/metrics/prometheus.md

 ```

 #### With Authentication
-It's a good idea to have metrics protected by a certificate to prevent neferious actors from pulling metrics about your network.
+It's a good idea to have metrics protected by a certificate to prevent nefarious actors from pulling metrics about your network.
 The Prometheus scrape configuration can be configured with a keystore for this purpose:

 ```
  - job_name: ziti